Đorđe Stratimirović: Service in the army

 Standing at the head of progressive, democratic and anti-Austrian circles in Serbian citizenship, he came into conflict with Patriarch Josif Rajačić, the so-called "manager of the people".
 The patriarch used some failures of the Serbian military forces to remove Stratimirović from the position of a supreme military commander.
 With the victory of the counter-revolutionary and conservative current, led by Rajačić, Stratimirović's role in the second period of the movement was less significant.
 The commander of the Serbian People's Army was an Austrian man - Ferdinand Mayerhofer von Grünbühel (1798-1869) - and then came the Austrian Serb general, Kuzman Todorović.

 After the collapse of the Hungarian revolution in 1849, Stratimirović once again joined the Austrian army and rose from the rank of cavalry lieutenant colonel to the rank of major general.
 He retired in 1859, and until then he performed confidential diplomatic missions for Austria in Montenegro, Corfu, Epirus, Serbia and Italy.
 He was twice a member of the Hungarian State Parliament in Požun, and several times a member of the Serbian People's and Church Parliaments in Karlovac.
 In the course of his political activity, he was engaged in writing and journalism.

 Since 1873, he lived in Novi Sad.
 In the Serbian-Turkish war of 1876, he put himself at the disposal of the Serbian government, though suspected of working for the interests of Austria, he was obliged to leave Serbia.

-Many of Stratimirović's political actions, especially the connection with the Hungarian emigration from the 1860s, ie with Czech politicians, the conspiratorial actions related to the solution of the Eastern Question, as well as the cooperation with the court in Vienna, have yet to be sufficiently clarified.
+Many of Stratimirović's political actions, especially the connection with the Hungarian emigration from the 1860s, i.e. with Czech politicians, the conspiratorial actions related to the solution of the Eastern Question, as well as the cooperation with the court in Vienna, have yet to be sufficiently clarified.

 After 1877, he retired from public life and moved to Vienna, where he lived in seclusion until his death on 15 December 1908.

 Stratimirović wrote an autobiography that was published in Serbian and German by his son George in 1913.